mikael-andre/OCSPd/README.md

 * OCSP private key
 * OCSP certificate signin request
 * OCSP certificate
+The operating system is Ubuntu server 18.04.4 LTS
 ## Installation
 #### Download needed files
 You need to download two files in your home directory: